The Designer's Nightmare: Why Your Feedback Loops Are Too Slow

 Instead of waiting for local renders:

-- Cloud rendering returns results in seconds
+- Cloud rendering returns results in ~10 seconds after initial processing (quality settings vary)

 - See material changes immediately